Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation: Introduction

 \section{Introduction}

-Deep neural networks have achieved impressive performance in a wide variety of applications \cite{Krizhevsky2012ImageNet,Badrinarayanan2015SegNet,Gatys2016Image}.
-However, when applied to other related but different domains, the generalization ability of the learned model may be severely degraded due to the harmful effects of the domain shift \cite{candela2009dataset,pan2010survey}.
+Deep neural networks have achieved impressive performance in a variety of applications.
+However, when applied to related but different domains, the generalization ability of the learned model may be severely degraded due to the harmful effects of the domain shift \cite{candela2009dataset}.
 Re-collecting labeled data from the coming new domain is prohibitive because of the huge cost of data annotation.
-Domain adaptation techniques solve such a problem by transferring knowledge from a source domain with rich labeled data to a target domain where labels are scarce or unavailable.
-These domain adaptation methods learn domain-invariant feature representations by moment matching \cite{long2017deep,sun2016deep,zellinger2017central,chen2019joint} or adversarial training \cite{tzeng2017adversarial,ganin2016domain}.
+Domain adaptation (DA) techniques solve such a problem by transferring knowledge from a source domain with rich labeled data to a target domain where labels are scarce or unavailable.
+These DA methods learn domain-invariant features by moment matching \cite{long2017deep,sun2016deep,chen2019deep} or adversarial training \cite{tzeng2017adversarial,ganin2016domain}.

-The previous domain adaptation methods generally assume that the source and target domains have shared label space.
-However, in real applications, it is usually formidable to find a relevant source domain with identical label space as the target domain of interest.
-Thus, a more realistic scenario is partial domain adaptation (PDA) \cite{cao2018partial,cao2018partial2,zhang2018importance}, which relaxes the constraint that the source and target domains share the label space and assumes that the unknown target label space is a subset of the source label space.
-In such a scenario, as shown in Figure \ref{Fig1}a, existing standard domain adaptation methods force the matching between the outlier source class (blue triangle) and the unrelated target class (red square) by aligning the whole source domain with the target domain.
+Previous DA methods generally assume that the source and target domains have shared label space, i.e., the category set of the source domain is consistent with that of the target domain.
+However, in real applications, it is usually formidable to find a relevant source domain with identical label space as the target domain.
+Thus, a more realistic scenario is partial domain adaptation (PDA) \cite{cao2018partial}, which relaxes the constraint that source and target domains share the same label space and assumes that the unknown target label space is a subset of the source label space.
+In such a scenario, as shown in Figure \ref{Fig1}a, existing DA methods force an error match between the outlier source class (blue triangle) and the unrelated target class (red square) by aligning the whole source domain with the target domain.
 As a result, the negative transfer may be triggered due to the mismatch.
-Negative transfer is a dilemma that the transfer model performs even worse than the source-only model \cite{pan2010survey}.
+Negative transfer is a dilemma that the transfer model performs even worse than the non-adaptation (NoA) model \cite{pan2010survey}.